PlexiShard/Need-Moar-Materials/README.md

 Need Moar Materials
 ===========================

-A lightweight Minecraft Forge mod that adds extra materials, including titanium, silver, ebony, platinum, and more!
+A not-so-lightweight Minecraft Forge mod that adds extra materials, including titanium, silver, ebony, platinum, and more!

 ##Credits
 All the members at plexishard who helped with bug fixes and some items.